pcp_node_info

 4 (load balance weight) is displayed in normalized format (0 - 1).

-Note: To make sr_check_user in pg_monitor group, execute following SQL command by PostgreSQL super user (replace "sr_check_user" with the setting of sr_check_user):
+Note: To grant the privileges of the pg_monitor role to sr_check_user, execute following SQL command by PostgreSQL super user (replace "sr_check_user" with the setting of sr_check_user):

 GRANT pg_monitor TO sr_check_user;